-- The insurance that pays first (primary payer) pays up to the limits of its coverage. - The insurance that pays second (secondary payer) only pays if there are costs the primary insurer didn't cover. - The secondary payer (which may be Medicare) might not pay all of the uncovered costs. - If your employer insurance is the secondary payer, you might need to enroll in Part B before your insurance will pay. - Medicaid pays after Medicare, employer group health plans, and/or Medigap policies have paid.
+- The insurance that pays first (primary payer) pays up to the limits of its coverage. - The insurance that pays second (secondary payer) only pays if there are costs the primary insurer didn't cover. - The secondary payer (which may be Medicare) might not pay all of the uncovered costs. - If your employer insurance is the secondary payer, you might need to enroll in Part B before your insurance will pay. - Medicaid pays after Medicare.